 An important part of renting out your hardware is the profitability you can expect from it.
 NiceHash offers a built-in profitability calculator which checks the potential earnings that you can achieve with certain hardware and your current electricity costs.
 The list of hardware supported is a long one, ranging from Intel/AMD CPUs, over Nvidia RTX 2080Ti’s/AMD Vega 64’s to Innosilicon A9+ ASICs, with plenty of weaker devices in between.

-Quick look at the profitability list will tell you that CPU mining is basically worthless at the moment, while your best bet will be to have some of the newer ASIC devices in your arsenal.
+A quick look at the profitability list will tell you that CPU mining is basically worthless at the moment, while your best bet will be to have some of the newer ASIC devices in your arsenal.

-Your calculations can be made for a period of one day, one week and one month.
+Your calculations can be made for a period of one day, one week, and one month.
 One thing to note is that the profitability you get from the calculator isn’t always an accurate reflection of what you’ll earn, as the variables which determine this value tend to be very unstable.
-As such, short-term crypto cloud mining contracts are much less risky than long term ones.
+As such, short-term crypto cloud mining contracts are much less risky than long-term ones.

 How To Setup Nicehash

-You can also stake your coins to earn passive income.
+You can also stake your crypto coins to earn passive income.
 Learn more about best staking coins here.

-With your new account you’ll get an internal NiceHash Bitcoin wallet which you can use to deposit or withdraw BTC.
+With your new account, you’ll get an internal NiceHash Bitcoin wallet which you can use to deposit or withdraw BTC.
 Sellers use this wallet to receive their hash power renting payments; keep in mind that you can’t withdraw amounts lower than 0.001 BTC.
 There is a difference between payments and withdrawals on the NiceHash service which is explained in detail here.

 Buyers can fund their internal wallets with BTC and use these coins to purchase the hashing power.
 Both groups can use an external wallet for their respective dealings on NiceHash but will need to be aware that different payment schedules and thresholds for withdrawals are applied in they decide to do so.
-Using the internal NiceHash wallet also gives you access to rig monitoring and on-website technical support.
+Using the internal NiceHash wallet as NiceHash Miner also gives you access to rig monitoring and on-website technical support.

 Becoming a Buyer/Seller

-NiceHash lets you purchase hashing power with as little as 0.005 BTC of initial investment.
+NiceHash lets you purchase hashing power with as little as 0.005 BTC of the initial investment.
 Buyers can create contracts for periods of less than a day or for longer than a day.
 The prices of the contracts depend on the market price of a coin and the total mining difficulty of the related algorithm.
 NiceHash offers a regularly updated pricing list on their website.
 Buyers can also create two types of contracts:

 - Standard bidding contract, which lets you tweak the price at the value you want.
 This can backfire as the market can outbid you and eventually make you increase your price.

-- Fixed contract, where the price is set higher than in the case above but is fixed for the duration of the contract (limited to 24 hour long contracts).
+- Fixed contract, where the price is set higher than in the case above but is fixed for the duration of the contract (limited to 24-hour long contracts).
 Suitable for those who don’t want to set the prices themselves.